Using this Guide¶

 During model training time, you can specify an uploaded or linked dataset and that will be referenced for use in training.
 There may be some delay the first time a dataset is being requested, but subsequent accesses will be cached on the Cloud worker node.

 Note: dataset commands are not supported in this release.
 Use volume commands to manage data.

 Often, you may have additional data that does not fit in the manifest file format that you want to include.
 Some examples are vocabulary files for language processing tasks, lookup tables, and pre-processing metadata.
 Volumes are the appropriate resource type to use for these types of data.

 /data directory with read and write access.
 In future releases, multiple volumes and configurable mount paths will be supported.

-By default, these network outputs are assumed to be probabilities and only the top (user-specifiable) largest number are returned, along with their index and label (if label information was present in the training dataset).
+By default, a model’s generated predictions are assumed to be probabilities and only the top (user-specifiable) largest number(s) are returned, along with their index and label (if label information was present in the training dataset).